rtr2421/rtr2421.github.io/sainsmart-oct31.md

 # Hello, SainSmart

-Could you please use the email first2421@gmail.com to contact us?
+Please use the email first2421@gmail.com to contact us

 The 2022 game had the robots try and traverse a climbing frame, this is us testing our mechanism.
 ![Testing the climber](/images/pics/climbing_test.jpeg)